-🤷♀️ What could be better than a quick and simple dish to comfort us, without too much effort?
-A traditional recipe, but always full of warmth and poetry 💛... and super economical!
-In this recipe, I intentionally used nickel-free tomatoes for those who are intolerant, but you can use the puree you prefer. 🍅 The sweet taste of the tomato matches the aromatic semi-fresh basil 🌿.
-But both are accompanied hand in hand by a burst of flavor: that of fermented black garlic! ✨ Don't worry, it's so delicate that I recommend it even to those who don't tolerate it: try it to believe it!
+9D6 What could be better than a quick and simple dish to comfort us, without too much effort?
+A traditional recipe, but always full of warmth and poetry 49B... and super economical!
+In this recipe I purposely used nickel-free tomatoes 352 for those who are intolerant, but you can use the passata you prefer.
+345 The sweet taste of tomato blends with the aromatic semi-fresh basil 33F.
+But both are accompanied hand in hand by a burst of flavor: that of fermented black garlic!
+728 Don't worry, it is so delicate that I recommend it even to those who don't tolerate it: try it to believe it!

-Put the water on the stove and weigh the pasta.
-Chop the onion into pieces.
+Put the water on the heat and weigh the pasta.
+Cut the onion into pieces.

 In a tall saucepan, heat the extra virgin olive oil with garlic and onion.
-I recommend crushing the garlic cloves to release their aroma, otherwise leave them whole for a milder taste.
+I recommend crushing the garlic cloves so they release their aroma, otherwise leave them whole for a milder taste.

-After they have browned, add the puree and when it starts to "bubble," season with salt and pepper to taste.
-Leave it on the heat for another 5 minutes and once turned off, add the basil.
+After they have browned, add the passata and when it starts to "simmer", season with salt and pepper to taste.
+Leave on the heat for another 5 minutes and once turned off, add the basil.

-Cook the pasta and add the salt.
-Drain one minute earlier than the instructions and toss the pasta in the sauce, on the heat for 1 minute.
-This way it will finish cooking, absorbing the seasoning better.
+Cook the pasta and add salt.
+Drain one minute before the indicated time and toss the pasta in the sauce, on the heat for 1 minute.
+This way it will finish cooking, better absorbing the seasoning.

-Serve the dish as soon as it's ready and have a good amount of bread ready for the "scarpetta"!
+Serve the dish as soon as it is ready and have a good amount of bread ready for dipping!

 Store in the fridge for up to 2 days